IsaakAsimov/sudoku-generator/README.md

 random, so the resulting grid, wont be the same every time.

-After the finished game of sudoku is created, it removes a certain amount of numbers from the grid, creating an not finished but possible to complete, game of sudoku.
+After the finished game of sudoku is created, it removes a certain amount of numbers from the grid, creating a fresh and solvable game of sudoku.

 ## Build
 ```